Whisky month, a region at a time - The Highlands

 When to visit the Highlands.

-One of the best times to visit the Highlands is the spring with the beautiful light, bright green of the new leaves on the broadleaf trees and the fresh grass providing grazing for gambling lambs. (you might even spot a baby Highland Cow – the ultimate snapshot memory of the Highlands for your Instagram!)
+One of the best times to visit the Highlands is the spring with the beautiful light, bright green of the new leaves on the broadleaf trees and the fresh grass providing grazing for gambling lambs.
+(You might even spot a baby Highland Cow – the ultimate snapshot memory of the Highlands for your Instagram!)
 Alternatively visit at the end of the summer in September to truly appreciate the mountain sides ablaze with a wash of purple heather.

 Typical Highland characteristics